SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Blood Starved Vampire.md

 reason: -3
 intuition: 1
 presence: -3
-traits:
-  - name: Unslakable Bloodthirst
-    effects:
-      - effect: The blood-starved vampire has speed 10 while any creature within 10 squares of them is bleeding.
-The vampire must use Feeding Frenzy against a bleeding creature on their turn if they are able to.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Feeding Frenzy
+    name: Feeding Frenzy
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 4
-        t1: 3 damage
+        tier1: 3 damage
-        t2: 6 damage
+        tier2: 6 damage
-        t3: 7 damage; M < 4 bleeding (EoT)
+        tier3: 7 damage; M < 4 bleeding (EoT)
+      - name: Effect
-      - effect: If a target made bleeding this way is already bleeding, they are instead knocked prone and can't stand until the end of their next turn.
+        effect: If a target made bleeding this way is already bleeding, they are instead knocked prone and can't stand until the end of their next turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Unslakable Bloodthirst
+    icon: ⭐️
+    effects:
+      - effect: The blood-starved vampire has speed 10 while any creature within 10 squares of them is bleeding.
+The vampire must use Feeding Frenzy against a bleeding creature on their turn if they are able to.
 ~~~